fylgja/site/src/components/elevation.md

 ---
 title: "Elevation"
-description: "The Elevation component is a util package for shadows.
-Where it offers shadows as CSS variables."
+description: "The Elevation component is a util package for shadows, where it offers shadows as CSS variables."
 npm: "@fylgja/elevation"
 tags: ["utils"]
 preview: "addon.png"